DVDAGames/blog/_posts/hello-world.md

 We've been working on some fun stuff at the intersection of old-school table-top role-playing games (TTRPGs) and modern technology for the technologically inclined Dungeon Master (DM):

 *   [Gygax AI](https://github.com/DVDAGames/local-tabletop-ai-demo): a demo of using a local Large Language Model (LLM) as a DM helper for TTRPGs like [Dungeons & Dragons](https://dnd.wizards.com/).
 It's a proof of concept for using a language model to generate random descriptions, use tools to roll dice, and reference rules like the [Fifth Edition Systems Reference Document](https://dnd.wizards.com/resources/systems-reference-document) (SRD).
-The initial demo focuses on low-powered hardware and runs on a 2012 Macbook Pro with using the [Orca Mini 7b model](https://huggingface.co/pankajmathur/orca_mini_7b).
+The initial demo focuses on low-powered hardware and runs on a 2012 Macbook Pro using the [Orca Mini 7b model](https://huggingface.co/pankajmathur/orca_mini_7b).

 ## Past projects